-- 7.1 Set out below are the significant governance issues that have been identified that will require consideration and action as appropriate over the coming year: - Records Retention and Disposal the work continues to ensure that the Records Retention and Disposal Policy and Schedule are refreshed and embedded into the organisation so that records are stored in accordance with the agreed schedule. - 7.2 An action plan is attached to this Statement and details the actions to be undertaken during the next 12 months that will address these issues.
+- 7.1 Set out below are the significant governance issues that have been identified that will require consideration and action as appropriate over the coming year: - Regulator of Social Housing Consumer Standards for Landlords.Following self-referral to the Regulator of Social Housing, a Regulator Judgment was issued that found serious failings in how the council is delivering the outcomes of the consumer standards in relation to the Safety and Quality Standard and the Transparency, Influence and Accountability Standard. - Local Government Reorganisation.Capacity to deliver services to our residents and customers while working collaboratively with our local authority partners to deliver local government reorganisation at pace. - 7.2 An action plan is attached to this Statement and details the actions to be undertaken during the next 12 months that will address these issues.
 Each action is assigned to a senior officer who has responsibility for delivering the relevant actions.